How to Build a Display Board

 - No fire or burning objects for students in grades K through 5.

-- Students in grades 6 through 12 who have a project involving fire, burning objects, hazardous materials or bacteria MUST complete the Select Division Safety Form 1A.It is to be submitted to the Academy of Science for approval and the ensuing email authorization must accompany your logbook.
+- Students in grades 6 through 12 who have a project involving fire, burning objects, hazardous materials or bacteria MUST complete the current Select Division Safety Form 1A.It is to be submitted to the Academy of Science for approval and the ensuing email authorization must accompany your logbook.